-Today Sarah from Frugal Fun for Boys is guest posting here at Your Kid’s Table.
-She is a homeschooling mom to four boys and a violin teacher.
+Sarah from Frugal Fun for Boys is here to share her powerful story about silent reflux in babies.
+She is a homeschooling mom to five and a violin teacher.
 Two of her little guys experienced acid reflux as babies.
-Today she is sharing their journey in discovering silent reflux, diagnosis, and treatment of the symptoms.
+She is sharing their journey in discovering silent reflux, diagnosis, and treatment of the symptoms.
 Reflux affects many babies and children, which can have a huge impact on how and what they eat.
-Sarah has more posts about reflux over on her blog, so be sure to check it out after reading this wonderful and informative post.
+Sarah has more posts about reflux over on her blog.

 In the spring of 2009, I was expecting my third son, Owen.
 As a veteran mom, I figured that I pretty much knew what to expect.
 My first two boys were terrible at nursing at first, but we worked through those challenges, and they both went on to be chubby babies who were good eaters and grew well.
 I expected that my third son would follow the same path.